mttjhn/alfred-pathswapper/README.md

 =====================
 ![Path Swapper Example Screencast](https://raw.githubusercontent.com/mttjhn/alfred-pathswapper/master/Screencast001.gif)

 This is a quick workflow to convert Mac paths to Windows paths and vice versa.
 For those who work in a Windows environment and often need to "translate" a mounted directory path (e.g. `/Volumes/projects/etc`) to a more friendly Windows UNC path, or the other direction.
-This workflow can either work file action or from data on the clipboard.
-To use, simply browse to a file using Alfred and choose the `Paste Windows Path` option to convert the file's path to a UNC path and paste it, or copy the text you'd like to transform (either from UNC/Windows or Mac) and activate Alfred, using the `pathswap` keyword, and your clipboard will be converted, and the result pasted into the active application.
+This workflow works based on data from the clipboard.
+To use, copy the text you'd like to transform (either from UNC/Windows or Mac) and activate Alfred, using the `pathswap` keyword, and your clipboard will be converted, with options to either view the file or copy a Windows path.

 ## Requirements
 1. [Alfred App 2 or 3](http://www.alfredapp.com/#download)